Honors in [Name of Discipline] (TU)

 - The faculty supervisor, in consultation with the reading committee and the Honors director, determines whether Honors are to be awarded by the first day of the final examination period in the spring of the student’s senior year.

-- Students are required to submit their completed thesis to the Oglethorpe Journal for Undergraduate Research in a timely fashion, after inclusion of suggested changes from the reading committee following the successful defense of the thesis.
-Students are also required to submit a hard copy of the final, approved version of their thesis to the OU Library.
+- Students are required to submit their completed thesis to the Oglethorpe Library archives in a timely fashion, after inclusion of suggested changes from the reading committee following the successful defense of the thesis.